 Ate in the dining room upstairs, evening.
 Overall a great place.
 My friend voted the vegetarian wellington main as in her top 5 dishes ever.
 Fish cakes with poached egg were amazing.
 Main was pork belly, braised cheek and black pud croquettes and was delicious.
 Good cheese selection.
 Would have been more reassuring if our waiter knew anything about the dishes he was serving would be my only gripe.
 Recommended.

 Time Out says

 Neil Rankin has now joined the Princess of Shoreditch and the menu has since changed.
-The Food and Drink Editors
+The review below refers to the previous menu. - The Food and Drink Editors, July 2014

 Up the spiral staircase from the bustling downstairs bar, the dining room at this 250-year-old corner premises is a good-looking, cosy space.
 A dozen linen-clothed tables – candlelit at night – are served by a small team of young, efficient staff.